How Can I Prevent Back Pain?

 Q – “How Can I Prevent Back Pain?”

 The latest research tells us that often people have never had a physical trauma to cause back pain like a car accident, falling, or lifting something heavy.

 Keeping in mind everyone is different, here are some expert tips:

-- Exercise! 👟you can’t escape it, exercise is important for so many reasons, but a big one is preventing back pain.
+You can’t escape it, exercise is important for so many reasons, but a big one is preventing back pain.
 Muscles are meant to move.
 If you aren’t in good shape, you’re more likely to hurt your back and feel pain when you do even simple movements, such as getting out of the car.
 Exercise helps keep your joints fluid and your muscles strong.

-- Eat well 🍏healthy eating habits can keep your weight down.
+Healthy eating habits can keep your weight down.
 Being overweight can put added strain on all of your joints, especially your spine.

-- Reduce stress 😫stress can impact your level of pain.
+Stress can impact your level of pain.
 Stress causes you to tense your muscles and constant tension can cause back pain.
 Take up a hobby or regular activity that helps you relax.

-- Sleep style 🛏️ for most, sleeping on your back can put pressure on your spine, pop a pillow under your knees to reduce this.
+For most, sleeping on your back can put pressure on your spine, pop a pillow under your knees to reduce this.
 If you’re a tummy sleeper, put a pillow under your pelvis.
 Side sleeping is generally the best way to go (but everyone is different!)

 Physiotherapists are experts in the assessment of musculoskeletal injuries, especially spinal related pain, that’s why we can help you.
-We can help you with a strengthening home/gym-program 🏋️or our Clinical Pilates classes are a great option for whole-body awareness, strength and posture improvement.
-Click here to find out more.